ndrean/binyJS/Readme.md

 It is a small vanilla Javascript project of 1.3kB (cf [bundlephobia](https://bundlephobia.com/package/binyjs@0.3.1)) to help to write reactive UI.

 You write HTML as strings with normal interpolation.
-It uses state variables with the convention of using `.val` as a stter and getter.
+It uses state variables with the convention of using `.val` as a setter and getter.
 It uses the convention of a `data-change` dataset where you want reactivity, as well as the key `.resp` to set the rendered DOM elements.
 It relies on the event loop and on a "diffing" function on the data when you use arrays.
 For this reason, it relies on _unique keys_; you need to use the `key` attribute to identify each element of the rendered DOM array, and pass in the unique identifier you use in your data.

 ## Usage